pawlos/it-is-not-a-joke/README.md

 ![](images/Elementary_murder_ex_machina_tracking.png)

-It appears to be a program that operated on a linked list.
+It appears to be a program that operates on a linked list.

 ## Psych